yinayoon/VideoMatching/README.md

 // you could find methods for a installation if you are searching internet.

-// the source code made by INA
+// The source code made by INA